anu-maker-club/newsletter/README.md

 # Frontiers Fortnightly email template

-This repository contains a HTML email template for Frontiers Fortnightly and a script (`render.py`) to render the template (and soon to produce a complete email, except for the "To:" field!).
+This repository contains a HTML email template for Frontiers Fortnightly and a script (`render.py`) to render the template.
+The resultant file (if using the `genmime` command implemented in `render.py`) is the source of an email which is complete *except* for the `To:` field.
+It is intended that this email source will be loaded into an email client and sent to members of the Maker Club by whoever ends up distributing Frontiers Fortnightly.

 To run the script, you will first need to install its dependencies, listed in `requirements.txt`.
 The easiest way to do this is using [pip and